General Information

 Professional recognition

-This degree is accredited with the Australian Computer Society (ACS) at the professional level.
+The Bachelor of Computer Science (Professional) is accredited by the Australian Computer Society (ACS) at the professional level.

 Course rules